Museums are important. They connect us to our collective culture. They have the power to foster meaningful conversations and self-reflection.

 The museum also seeks to bring the community together through local events.
 Head to the museum rooftop for Vinyasa yoga and dance classes.

 Ok… you caught us!
 This is a Denver spot.
 It’s not technically a Boulder County museum.
 But Meow Wolf is brand new and very unique.
-So we felt it couldn’t be left out.
+So, our Boulder realtors felt it couldn’t be left out.

 The museum has been three years in the making and finally opened its doors in September 2021.
 The 4 story building features colorful, glowing installations.
 These visceral exhibitions will transport you into a different dimension.